Bleeding ulcer : A life threatening cause of anemia of acute blood loss

 When he arrived in the ER, he was in a bad shape.
 His blood pressure was low and his heart was racing fast.
 They put an IV line and started to infuse him with IV fluids.
 His blood pressure improved after the fluid but his heart was still racing.
 He was still having some discomfort in his stomach.
-As they were planning to do more tests, he told the doctors that he had noticed somewhat unusual with bowel movement.
+As they were planning to do more tests, he told the doctors that he had noticed somewhat unusual bowel movement the night before.
 He told them he had a black tarry stool the other night.
 As soon as he mentioned that, the ER doctor was immediately worried about a bleeding ulcer.
-He took a narrow tube, inserted it into his nose and pushed it all the way down to his stomach.
-He then infused some saline solution into his stomach to wash it.
-He then drew back some of the solution to see if it would show anything.
-The saline came back looking very bloody.
 The ER doctor made the diagnosis of possible bleeding ulcer and sent the patient to ICU.

 In the ICU, I treated the patient after consulting with a specialist who specializes in conditions like bleeding ulcer in the gastrointestinal tract.
-He checked with blood count and he was anemic from the bleeding.
+We checked his blood count and he was severely anemic from the bleeding.
 We transfused a total of six units of blood.
-We started him on some strong medications that help to prevent further bleeding.
-After, his blood pressure became stable, they did an upper endoscopy.
-It is a thin long tube with camera that they pass down the mouth into the stomach to see what exactly is going on in the stomach.
+We started him on a IV medication to help prevent further bleeding.
+After his blood pressure became stable, he had an upper endoscopy done.
+It was a thin long tube with camera.
+They passed it down his mouth into his stomach to see what exactly was going on inside the stomach.
 They found two separate patches of bleeding ulcer.
-The good news was that the areas of bleeding ulcer seemed stable.
-They did not find any actively bleeding artery.
-The medications had helped.
+They stopped the bleeding.